Overburdened? Just over it?

 - Sessions are for one hour each week, for six consecutive weeks (unless something really significant comes up – I know life happens, but no rescheduling just because you can’t be bothered!
 Show up for the calls however you are: stressed, upset, pissed off, sarcastic, indifferent.
 Really.
 It's just the place to bring your whole self).

-- We work together via Skype or telephone, which allows us to work together wherever it is that you happen to be, and saves you the hassle of battling traffic or public transport woes.
+- We work together via Zoom or telephone, which allows us to work together wherever it is that you happen to be, and saves you the hassle of battling traffic or public transport woes.
 That said, if you do happen to be in Melbourne (Australia) and are interested in in-person sessions, please do let me know.

 - Throughout the period we work together, I’ll be available for additional support via email.